jd-coderepos/llms4subjects/gnd-howto/README.md

-### About
+## About

-This readme provides the steps to obtain the GND Sachbegriff (subject heading) authority records downloaded as file.
+This readme provides the instructionss to obtain the GND Sachbegriff (subject heading) authority records.
 E.g., file named as `authorities-gnd-sachbegriff_dnbmarc_20240213.mrc.xml`.

 ### Instructions to download the latest GND Sachbegriff file